-The nutshell resume comes from a great little book by Liel Lowndes called How to Talk to Anyone.
+The nutshell resume comes from a great little book by Leil Lowndes called How to Talk to Anyone.
 The book contains 92 tips for well, talking to anyone.
 They include things like “never a naked city.”
 For this tip, when someone you’ve just met asks you where you’re from, don’t just say the city or state but give some interesting fact about it.
 That piece of trivia can be the springboard for a conversation that might otherwise have stalled.

 So for example, I would say, “I live in Kansas City, the city with more fountains per capita than any other city in the world except Rome.”
 (This may or may not be true but we like to say it regardless.)
-I could also have said something about how we have the best barbecue joint in the world, or we’re famous for jazz, or how Harry Truman grew up in Independence (a suburb of Kansas City) or how the Las Vegas and New York mob bosses use to meet in Kansas City or whatever.
+I could also have said something about how we have the best barbecue joint in the world, or we’re famous for jazz, or how Harry Truman grew up in Independence (a suburb of Kansas City) or how the Las Vegas and New York mob bosses used to meet in Kansas City or whatever.

 As Lowndes describes it,

 “Just as job-seeking top managers roll a different written resume off their printers for each position they’re applying for, let a different true story roll off your tongue for each listener.
 Before responding to ‘What do you do?’ ask yourself, ‘What possible interest could this person have in my answer?
 Could he refer business to me?
 Buy from me?
 Hire me?
 Marry my sister?
 Become my buddy?

 “Wherever you go, pack a nutshell about your own life to work into your communication bag of tricks.”

 She then gives some examples of basic job titles people may blurt out, such as:

 Those responses all fail.
 Just like the “naked city” you don’t want to leave your job title “naked” either.
 Here’s how Lowndes brings them to life:

 "Don't say â(real) estate agent.'
 Say âI help people moving into our area find the right home.'